newrelic/docs-website/src/data-dictionary/events/NrMTDConsumption/FullPlatformUsersFree.md

   - NrMTDConsumption
 ---

-The number of full platform users that are within the free limit (if available).
+The number of full platform users within the free limit (if available).